-There only a few symptoms associated with having a swollen jaw.
-When these are experienced either separate or together, a swollen jaw is quite simple to diagnose.
+There are only a few symptoms associated with having a swollen jaw.
+When these are experienced either separately or together, a swollen jaw is quite simple to diagnose.
 First of all, you may have swelling located on one side of your mouth, under the ear, a swollen cheek, or associated with a toothache.
-Additionally, there may be pain when you open your mouth, chew, or talk.
+Additionally, you may experience pain when you open your mouth, chew, or talk.
 This comes from repetitive motions on an already sensitive area.
 The symptoms of a swollen jaw have various causes, as we’ll examine below.

-Many things in life can cause a jaw swelling.
+Many things in life can cause jaw swelling.
 Some of the most common causes include trauma and infection.
-First of all, if you fall or get hit in the face, your jaw is likely to experience swelling.
-This may also be associated with the bruising of the face.
+First, if you fall or get hit in the face, your jaw will likely experience swelling.
+This may also be associated with bruising of the face.
 If you fell or took a hard blow and are now experiencing symptoms of a swollen jaw, visiting the dentist is a must since you may have a broken or dislocated jaw.

 Depending on what the cause of your jaw swelling is, there are different treatment options that your dentist may recommend.
-For example, if your condition is not too severe, such as waking up from pain after sleeping an odd position, there are home remedies to treatment.
-These include applying a cold compress, to the swollen area, eating soft foods to avoid jaw movement, and taking over the counter anti-inflammatory medication.
+For example, if your condition is not too severe, such as waking up from pain after sleeping in an odd position, there are home remedies to treatment.
+These include applying a cold compress to the swollen area, eating soft foods to avoid jaw movement, and taking over-the-counter anti-inflammatory medication.
 In other circumstances, a dentist visit may be necessary.

-If you have fallen or got hit and broke your jaw, you’d require a professional bandaging or wiring.
-Alternatively, if your pain was caused by an infection, you’d need antibiotics to fight them.
+You’d require professional bandaging or wiring if you have fallen or got hit and broke your jaw.
+Alternatively, if your pain were caused by an infection, you’d need antibiotics to fight them.
 This is also provided by a licensed dentist.
-No matter what the cause of your jaw swelling, a great dentist can help you relieve your inconvenient symptoms.
+No matter what the cause of your jaw swelling is, a great dentist can help you relieve your inconvenient symptoms.

 When to See a Dentist

-Whenever you’re concerned with a swollen jaw, contact your dentist for further information and treatment.
+Contact your dentist for further information and treatment if you’re concerned with a swollen jaw.
 If you’re currently in between dentists and are looking for a great one in the Calgary area, Inglewood Family Dental can help!
 Led by Dr. Arash Ravanbakhsh and our caring team, we offer a complimentary consultation for new patients and offer extended evening and weekend hours if you are experiencing jaw pain that can’t wait.

-This means that you can come in and we can discuss the concerns you have without proceeding with a treatment plan.
-Only after we decide on a treatment plan together and begin the process will you be charged.
-Swollen jaws can be frustrating and difficult to ease, so be sure to contact us today to set up your free dental consultation!
+This means that you can come in, and we can discuss the concerns you have without proceeding with a treatment plan.
+You will be charged only after we decide on a treatment plan together and begin the process.
+Swollen jaws can be frustrating and difficult to ease, so be sure to contact us today to set up your dental consultation!